-SPINTEC is opening a two years post-doctoral position on modelling of all optical switching using light carrying orbital momentum
+SPINTEC is opening a 2-year post-doctoral position on modelling of all optical switching using light carrying orbital momentum

 In this frame, the post-doctoral position open at SPINTEC will be focused on the modelling of the ultrafast magnetization dynamics induced by helicoidally polarized light.
 For the moment, the underlying physics needs to be developed.
 Effects such as heating dynamics (3 temperature model) and torque exerted by light with OAM on magnetization will have to be included in Landau-Lifshitz-Gilbert (or Bloch) equation describing the magnetization dynamics.
 Simulations will then be carried out and confronted to the experimental results from our partners (CEA-Saclay/Lidyl, SOLEIL, LCF Palaiseau, INSP Paris) with the purpose to get a complete picture of this particular interaction between magnetization and light carrying OAM.

-The post-doc is expected to have a good ability in coding, good experience in micromagnetic simulations, and enjoy team work at SPINTEC.
+The post-doc is expected to have a good ability in coding, good experience in micromagnetic simulations, and enjoy teamwork.

 Offer details: Download offer flyer.